Traffic-X/ViT-CoMer/segmentation/README.md

 ## Training

-To train ViT-Adapter-T + UperNet on ADE20k on a single node with 8 gpus run:
+To train ViT-CoMer-T + UperNet on ADE20k on a single node with 8 gpus run:

 ```shell
 sh train.sh